 If you feel that your landlord has done, or failed to do something that puts the interests of its tenants at risk, you can also refer your case to the Scottish Housing Regulator.
-The Scottish Housing Regulator's website provides information about significant performance fail res ard what you should do and how to raise your concerns with them.
-You can fir d this ir ror nation at:
+The Scottish Housing Regulator's website provides information about significant performance failures and what you should do and how to raise your concerns with them.
+You can find this information at: